13.3 Jurisdiction

 Establishment – Non-custodial Parent in another Judicial District

-If the non-custodial lives outside of the District CSE Office’s Judicial District, the case worker will discuss the case with the District CSP Office Attorney to determine if the foster care establishment action can be filed in its judicial district or if the case shall be shipped to another District CSP Office for establishment of a parental contribution as discussed in 13.4 Foster Care - Establishment.
+If the non-custodial lives outside of the District CSP Office’s Judicial District, the case worker will discuss the case with the District CSP Office Attorney to determine if the foster care establishment action can be filed in its judicial district or if the case shall be shipped to another District CSP Office for establishment of a parental contribution as discussed in 13.4 Foster Care - Establishment.

 Existing Orders